-One price £20 - one boarding point - operating every week day during the school holidays.
+One price £22 - one boarding point - operating every week day during the school holidays and now some Sundays too!

 A World Heritage city, Bath is beautiful, elegant and full of spectacular architecture and world class attractions.
 There are many ways to enjoy your day, explore the Royal Crescent, Pulteney Bridge, the Roman Baths and the magnificent Abbey, or perhaps take afternoon tea in the gentle atmosphere of the Pump Room.